-Figure 5: Certifications Obtained
+Figure 7: Micro-Credentials (Badges and Certifications) Obtained

 Apart from the iterative review of student feedback and continuous monitoring of student progress, the implementation of the proposed framework was evaluated using Quality Assurance (QA) and User Acceptance Testing (UAT) to identify any potential enhancements.

-Due to the nature of the module, all external training was to be planned and completed based on the students’ need thereof.
-As such, no strict deadlines were enforced and, in some cases, it did result in students completing the training long after the submission of the designated project was due.
-That was the biggest takeaway from the testing and evaluation process.
-This was changed to be connected to project deadlines in later iterations.
-Along with the evaluation process, multiple advantages were realised from the concatenation of three learning approaches into one single approach, summarised in Table 1.
-Bell et al. (2010)Klein (2005), Javed et al. (2021)Krajcik et al. (2008)
+The criteria presented in Table 1 were selected based on established educational theory and best practices in ICT curriculum design.
+Sources such as Bell et al. (2010), Klein (2005), Javed et al. (2021), and Krajcik et al. (2008) highlight the significance of motivation, knowledge transfer, and real-world application as indicators of effective pedagogy.
+Additionally, the inclusion of external certification reflects current trends in aligning academic learning with industry benchmarks (Muller & Greeff, 2022).